dalyIsaac/Whim/docs/docs/customize/layout-engines.md

 ### `FreeLayoutEngine`

 <xref:Whim.FreeLayoutEngine> is a layout that has all windows being free-floating.
-To have specific windows float within a different layout, see the [Floating Layout Plugin](../plugins/floating-layout.md).
+To have specific windows float within a different layout, see the [Proxy Floating Layout Plugin](../plugins/proxy-floating-layout.md).

 ![FreeLayoutEngine demo](../../images/free-layout-demo.gif)